OctopusDeploy/blog/blog/2022-01/an-introduction-to-build-servers/index.md

   - GitHub Actions
 ---

 Octopus can receive packages whether you upload them to our in-built package store or import them via a feed.
-As believers in Continuous Integration/Continuous Delivery (CI/CD), though, we think packages should come from a build server, also known as a Continuous Integration (CI) platform.
+As believers in Continuous Integration and Continuous Delivery (CI/CD), though, we think packages should come from a build server, also known as a Continuous Integration (CI) platform.

 Given build servers can automate everything that happens between code commits and deployments, they're vital to CI as a concept.
 Let’s dig into why we rate them so highly.